Rekihyt/Sifu/notes.md

 app as a singleton not an array.
 This might make some precedence operators redundant.

-Two operators for matching are probably necessary too. `*:` maybe?

-The operator `...` or `*` is necessary for globbing.
+The operator `@` is necessary for globbing.
 Matching using it needs some kind of substring search algorithm for apps though (but probably not for patterns).
 It could be combined like `{*}` to denote the current pattern or everything in scope.

 Single arrow: rewrite to first match, looking back or else self Double arrow: rewrite to all matches in order looking back or else empty.

 Commas might be better as a way to append instead of separate apps.
-An append operator would also be good to enable treating apps of a single pattern as just a pattern.
+An append operator would also be good to enable treating apps of a single pattern as just a pattern, but this can easily be defined.
+Trailing commas are desirable for consistency but are problematic because the empty apps following one is added to a pattern.
+One possible solution is to change how newlines are parsed
+instead: a newline followed by a closing brace does not denote a trailing empty apps.
 ```

 # Make apps of length 1 map to a singleton